Layan-Alsaqer/SM23-AI02/README.md

 # SM23-AI02
+Use Turtlebot3 with SLAM approach to create and save a map
 ## SLAM Definition
 The SLAM (Simultaneous Localization and Mapping) is a technique to draw a map by estimating current location in an arbitrary space.
 The SLAM is a well-known feature of TurtleBot from its predecessors.
 The video here shows you how accurately TurtleBot3 can draw a map with its compact and affordable platform.